PPC, SOLUTIONS 8

 To sum it up, when using this Google Ads bidding strategy, your campaign will prioritize top placement on Google’s SERPs.

 When to Use Target Impression Share Bidding Strategy

-With the understanding that Target Impression Share bidding focuses on top placement on Google’s SERPs, this bidding strategy will be best for advertisers running ads in a high-competition market.
+Target Impression Share bidding focuses on top placement on Google’s SERPs, and is best used by advertisers running ads in a high-competition market and brand campaigns.

 Also, if you have a specific keyword that’s related to your business and you want to show up every time or majority of the time when someone searches for that term, this Google Ads bidding strategy can help you.